-‘Pay it Forward’ cards keep memory of fallen marine alive
+‘Pay it Forward’ cards keep memory of fallen Marine alive

 Miller was killed in action while they were stationed in California.
 It turned her world upside down.
 “I struggled for years just thinking people forgot about him and that it was all for nothing,” said Morgan.

-Morgan moved to Jacksonville after his death.
+Morgan moved to Onslow County after his death.
 Six years later she came up with pay it forward cards as a way to keep his spirit alive and also spread a little kindness.

 I wanted to bring a positive out of it so I came up with the idea of pay it forward cards so every time i was feeling sad about his death I could spread kindness to someone else and make them smile,” said Morgan.